 Example: Recipient is picked up at point A and transported to point B service provider.
 The transportation provider then transports the recipient from point B service provider to point C service provider and then to final destination A. This is three trip legs or units.

-MHCP covers transportation between two hospitals; two LTC facilities; or two medical or residential facilities or other similar or same facilities or locations when a medically necessary health service that is part of the recipient's plan of care is not available at the originating facility.
+MHCP covers transportation between two hospitals, two LTC facilities, or two medical or residential facilities or other similar or same facilities or locations when a medically necessary health service that is part of the member’s plan of care is not available at the originating facility.

 The following requirements apply: